Ma-Pe-Ma/Betting-Competition/ReadMe.md

 The winning multiplier for a specific group betting can be determined this way:

+* 0× if zero positions were guessed right
-* 0× if zero or only one position was guessed right
+* 1.5× if one position was guessed right
-* 2× if two positions were guessed right
+* 2.5× if two positions were guessed right
 * 4× if every position was guessed right

 ### Final result bet